-As I began answering the question, I spontaneously told a story about a personal struggle I had earlier in my career that helped me find my purpose.
+As I began answering her question, as an example I spontaneously told a story about a personal struggle I had early in my career that helped me find my purpose.
 It’s an emotional story, with a happy ending.

-The reason I was able to “spontaneously” tell this story is because it’s in my Story Bank.
-Over the years, I’ve collected my own personal and business stories to use in presentations and personal conversations.
+The reason I was able to “spontaneously” tell this story is that it’s in my story bank, where I preserve my best stories.
+Over the years, I’ve collected my own personal and business stories to use in presentations, coaching and conversations.

-If someone asked me under pressure to tell them my favorite story, my encounter with Oprah during a half-marathon might appear, or I might tell them about having a week off before I started a new job in Los Angeles and how I auditioned for seven game shows in three days.
-But we’ll leave that for another day.
+If someone asked me under pressure to tell them my favorite story, I might mention my surprise encounter with Oprah, or that time before I started a new job in Los Angeles when I auditioned for seven game shows in three days.
+But we’ll leave those stories for another day.